dataswift/dataswift-starter-app-js/README.md

 Then navigate to `http://localhost:3000/` to see the app.
 The app will automatically reload if you change any of the source files.

 ## Testing
-In the HAT Starter app you can log in with your existing testing HAT or sign up for a new one.
-If you want to [run the HAT on a localhost][4] you have to pass the [Access token][5] as a parameter.
+In the HAT Starter app you can sign in to an existing testing HAT or you can create a new one.

+If you are [running the HAT on a localhost][4] you have to pass the [Access token][5] as a parameter.

 **Example:**
 ```